lukso-network/LIPs/LSPs/LSP-17-ContractExtension.md

 ## Simple Summary

 This standard describes a mechanism for adding additional functionality to a contract after it has been deployed, through the use of extensions.
+This provides a flexible way to enhance and evolve smart contracts over time.

 ## Abstract

+LSP 17 revolutionizes smart contract flexibility and upgradeability on the LUKSO blockchain.
+At its core, LSP 17 introduces a dynamic mechanism for enhancing existing contracts post-deployment, utilizing two key components: Extendable Contracts and Extension Contracts.
+Extendable Contracts serve as the base, open to new functionalities, while Extension Contracts hold the additional features ready to be integrated.

+The capability of LSP 17 lies in its forwarding strategy.
+Should an Extendable Contract receive a call for an undefined function, it smartly reroutes this to the appropriate Extension Contract.
+This routing is made possible through a specialized fallback function, ensuring that Extension Contracts can access the original call details, including the initiator and the transaction value, seamlessly appended to the calldata.

+This standard not only boosts a contract's capability over time but also emphasizes modularity and reusability.
+By avoiding the redundant deployment of similar logic across multiple contracts, LSP 17 aims to reduce network congestion and optimize gas costs.
+It's a testament to LUKSO's commitment to sustainable and scalable blockchain development, ensuring that smart contracts can evolve alongside the ever-changing landscape of blockchain technology and user needs.

 This proposal introduces two types of contracts: